THEOplayer/documentation/how-to-guides/07-miscellaneous/02-verizon-media/01-preplay.md

 | :-----: | :---------: | :-----: | :--: | :------------: | :------------: |
 |   Yes (2.63.0)  |     Yes (2.66.0)     |   Yes (2.65.0)   | No  |      Yes (2.66.0)      |      No      |

-Verizon Media offers an API on their end to perform asset stitching and SSAI on content hosted on Verizon servers, and an API to retrieve information about the stream and spliced ads.
-This document describes the setting of a THEOplayer source for content on the Verizon servers.
-It also touches on asset stitching, which will be a precursor for doing SSAI.
+Verizon Media users can use an API (i.e. Preplay) to generate a streaming playlist given 1 or more assets or advertisements.
+The back-end of Verizon Media stitches the content together and allows for server-side ad-insertion (SSAI) when applicable.
+This document describes how THEOplayer users should configure their source to leverage this Preplay service.

-Assumptions
+Assumptions:

 - THEOplayer assumes the availability of the Preplay API and Verizon content servers to be 100%, since these identify and provide the necessary streams for playback with this feature.
-- THEOplayer assumes application developers have a notion of the Preplay API, namely any extra parameters to be appended to the requests to Verizon (e.g. for correct ad insertion).
-As documented in [https://docs.vdms.com/video/Content/Develop/Preplayv2.htm](https://docs.vdms.com/video/Content/Develop/Preplayv2.htm)
+- THEOplayer assumes that developers who are interested in this feature have a basic understanding of the Preplay API.
+Verizon Media documents this service at [https://docs.vdms.com/video/Content/Develop/Preplayv2.htm](https://docs.vdms.com/video/Content/Develop/Preplayv2.htm)
-- THEOplayer assumes application developers provide proper ID's of the Assets they want to play back, as well as the proper content protection level.
+- THEOplayer assumes that developers provide correct asset identifiers, as well as the proper content protection level.

 ## Stream Configuration (without ads)